A visual response to: "how much AI am I allowed to use?"

 Why Have an AI Use Policy?
 Students continue expressing confusion, fear, and uncertainty over allowable uses of Artificial Intelligence (AI) in Higher Education.
 Syllabi represent a reliable, go-to location where faculty can outline their positions ...

-• Everyone loves Claude AI . . . should you?
+• Can AI . . . create research articles?